grafana/loki/docs/sources/get-started/labels/bp-labels.md

 - Only add labels that users will frequently use in their queries.
   - Don’t increase the size of the index and fragment your log streams if nobody is actually using these labels.
 This will degrade performance.

-### Bloom Filters (Experimental)

-As of Loki 3.0, we have also introduced [Bloom Filters]({{< relref "../../operations/query-acceleration-blooms" >}}).
-Loki 3.0 leverages bloom filters to speed up queries by reducing the amount of data Loki needs to load from the store and iterate through.
-Loki is often used to run “needle in a haystack” queries.

 ## Label values must always be bounded

 If you are dynamically setting labels, never use a label which can have unbounded or infinite values.
 This will always result in big problems for Loki.